Sussex based C#/.NET developer

 Alexis Richardson, RabbitMQ

-Some of the most popular opinion posts from my blog:
+Some of the most popular opinion posts:

 Muti-post technical articles: